Mthokozisi Ntumba Biography: Wife, Children, Education, Career, Death -Pindula

 Death

-Ntumba died on 10 March 2021 after he was shot and killed by police during a student protest at Wits University in Braamfontein.[1]
+Ntumba died on 10 March 2021 after he was shot and killed by police during a student protest at Wits University in Braamfontein.
+The Independent Police Investigative Directorate (Ipid) said it was investigating the incident.[1]
 It is alleged that Ntumba had just visited a local clinic when police allegedly shot him dead.
 Bheki Cele visited Ntumba’s family home in Kempton Park east of Johannesburg on 11 March 2021.
 [2]

 References